-There is one regular barfly at Boltz Club who stands out precisely because of his determination to keep to himself.
+There is one regular barfly on the scene who stands out precisely because of his determination to keep to himself.

-This reserved customer is exceptionally slender (more barstick-insect than barfly), with an impressively angular afro.
-He always sits on his own at the bar, focused on his phone and resolutely refusing to engage with anyone.
+This reserved customer always sits on his own at the bar, focused on his phone and resolutely refusing to engage with anyone.
 He gives off clear vibes that he is content and does not want anyone approaching him.
 It is not until he has consumed enough Dutch courage that he will rise from his stool and head into the dark room in pursuit of company… on his own terms.

-I had always thought that he was kind of cute, like Michael Jackson before it all went wrong, but he steadfastly ignored any of my attempts at eye contact.
+I had always thought that he was kind of cute, but he steadfastly ignored any of my attempts at eye contact.

-I have only once seen him in the real world, outside the dim confines of Boltz.
+I have only once seen him in the real world.
 I was shopping in Birmingham city centre and spotted him in the middle of New Street, confidently singing his heart out.
 He was busking with a guitar and sound system.
-No Michael Jackson numbers though.

 I stood and watched, until my partner lost interest and tried to move on.